simplex-chat/simplex-chat/docs/rfcs/2022-09-20-chat-history-deletion.md

 - if ttl changed from none to some value - first run sync, no delay between chat items on first run
 - seconds instead of enum in api / backend
 - part of APISetChatSettings api? - unclear can block for long on first deletion
+- fixed interval
+- if ttl became smaller, set flag to false, then one sync cycle

 ### Per chat expiration